Is Distillation A Purification Or Characterization Technique

 Distillation is a process of separating components from a liquid mixture by selective evaporation and condensation.
 It is one of the most common and oldest methods of purifying liquids, and there are several different types of distillation used in industrial and laboratory settings.

-See also What Is Steam Distillation
+See also Is Distillation A Chemical Process

 Simple distillation is used to separate liquids that have a large difference in boiling points, such as water and ethanol.
 This method involves heating the mixture until the liquid with the lower boiling point evaporates, then cooling the vapors to condense them back into liquid form.